IrinaLokhvytska/num_to_str_repr/README.md

 # NUM_TO_STR_REPR

-Simple module that convert the number to the Russian and Ukrainian string representation.
+Simple package that converts numbers (int and float) to the Russian and Ukrainian string representation.

 The supported number in range [-googol, googol].